ktbaek/bitcoin/README.md

 noise and costs).
 Over 2014–2023, calendar effects in Bitcoin price deviations are either negligible (hour, weekday) or small and unstable (day of month).
 In recent years (2022–2023) they largely disappear.
-For recurring purchases, this evidence does not favor DCA timed by calendar rules.
+For recurring purchases, this analysis does not favor DCA timed by calendar rules.